Under the new company regulations in Kenya. A foreign national may register a company in Kenya under the two following options.

 Class G Permit is applied for by foreigners who will be shareholders in the business.
 To apply for a Class D Investor Permit, it is necessary that the company first be registered.

-To register a limited liability company (LLC) in Kenya you will need:
+To register a limited liability company (LLC) in Kenya you will require

 One does not require an immigration permit before registering the company in Kenya.